Popular Products

 Even though there is no hard and fast rule for when you should start to use tampons, it’s sometimes a good idea to use pads until you understand your flow and cycle, especially for the first few periods you have, and when they can be so irregular.

-Can I make my first period come?
+Can I make my first period come quicker?

 Does brown discharge mean my first period is coming?